okjake/events-booker/README.md

 * Postgresql.

 ## Main Features of Our App:
-* Calender:
+* Send Google Calender Invitation:

-We use the nodemailer module to send invitation email for the users who registered for a particular events.
+   We use the `nodemailer module` to send invitation email for the users who registered for a particular events.

-* Send Code to Confirm Registration:
+* Send Mobile Message (SMS):

-We use nexmo module to send a confirmation code for the users, so when he/she attend the events he/she can confirm his/her attendance by this code.
+  We use `nexmo module` to send a confirmation code for the users, so when he/she attend the events he/she can confirm his/her attendance by this code.